Driving

 - the motorway between Dunkerque and Lille.

-- Most urban and peri-urban autoroutes in France
+- Most urban and suburban autoroutes in France

 are also free; and even when they are not, it makes more sense to pay